Home alterations for the elderly

 - Key safe at the door to allow family members to open the door themselves.

 Moving Around the House

-It is your home and this is likely the place you have lived most time of your life.
-Age should not deter you from moving around as you use to.
+In the home there can be rooms that are more difficult to access.
+Age should not deter you from moving around as you used to.
 The following tips will make you safer;

 - Get the rooms well illuminated.
 You may install motion-sensor lights which switch on when you enter a room.
 Or smart lights that can be controlled with your device or voice command.